alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 So now we will use functions we implemented in the last post to again test ourselves on supervised regression with the California Housing dataset.

-In the last post we implemented the function `train_model_stream` that trains the given model and yields a sequence of dictionaries containing the model and the training loss, and the `add_spectral_norms` which augments this dictionary with spectral norms of the learned matrices that we used for obtaining a global bound on the model's sensitivity w.r.t features.
-Here we shall just use them assuming they are given, and they train on a loaded and pre-processed dataset.
+In the last post we implemented the function `train_model_stream` that trains the given model and yields a sequence of dictionaries containing the model and the training loss, and the `add_spectral_norms` which augments this dictionary with spectral norms of the learned matrices that we used for obtaining a global bound on the model's sensitivity with respect to features.
+Here we shall just use these helpers assuming they are defined, and that the dataset is already loaded and pre-processed.
 The linked notebook at the beginning of this post contains the full code.

-So let's measure how long do 5 training epochs take with PyTorch eigenvalues.
+So let's measure how long 5 training epochs take with PyTorch eigenvalues.
 Again, we shall use the `%%time` Jupyter magic keyword to measure time:

 ```python
 def training_stream(model, n_epochs, **train_kwargs):